MohamedMetwalli5/HackerRank-Solutions/README.md

     <br>
 </p>

-## Solutions of some problems from HackerRank made specially for beginners and who are in intermediate level
+## Solutions of some problems from HackerRank made specially for beginners and who are in the intermediate level
 <br>

 _If you like this project, please leave me a star._ &#9733;

 # Problem-Solving 💻